FrannDzs/nVidia-modded-Inf/Readme.md

 Modded Inf Driver installation
 ===================

-* Download and extract the Driver (download from official source) - wait until the installer has unzipped the files e.g. to `C:\Nvidia`.
+* Download and extract the Driver (download from official source) - wait until the installer has unzipped the files e.g. to `C:\nVidia`.
 * Search for e.g. "nv_disp.cat" (or corresponding inf-file) in the 'Display.Driver Folder'.
 * Follow the Video or the written instruction to install the certificate manually (optional).
 * Now you can install all my modded drivers, without disabling 'driver signature enforcement'.